 Augusta University Health, a Georgia 5-STAR Hospital, staffs an International Board Certified Lactation Consultant who helps pregnant women and new moms navigate these concerns by offering education and support, as well as three nurses in the mother/baby unit who are certified lactation counselors.
 The health system offers the following to new and expectant mothers:

 - Breastfeeding class for mothers-to-be focused on setting breastfeeding goals.

 - In-hospital support during the first days of your baby’s life.

 - Treatments for low milk supply, sore nipples, infections, latch problem and other issues.

 - Ongoing support after the mother leaves the hospital through telephone assistance, outpatient lactation consultations and Moms Connection, a weekly mothers group facilitated by McCullen.
-This is particularly important, because many women quit breastfeeding within a few weeks when they experience trouble with getting expert help when problems arise.
+This is particularly important because many women quit breastfeeding within a few weeks when they experience trouble getting expert help when problems arise.

 - Help meeting the special breastfeeding needs of preterm babies.